nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 Depending on the GP Connect version supported by the provider system, it can be possible for the problem to link to a clinical item that the provider system is not yet able to export with GP Connect.
 For example, if the problem contains a link to a referral record but the provider system does not yet support exporting referrals.

-Where a provider system is not able to export a linked clinical item, it will create an actualproblem or relatedclinicalcontent entry with the:
+Where a provider system is not able to export a linked clinical item, it will create a reference entry with the:

 * Reference.Identifier set to null; and
 * Reference.Display set to “[Clinical area] item is not supported by the provider system.”